Centre Party (Germany): Between coup d'état and authoritarian democracy

 The negotiations were also met with criticism from within the Centre Party.
 Some rejected them as "currying favour with the National Socialists" and giving credence to Hitler's strategy of legality.
 Catholic journalists Fritz Gerlich and Ingbert Naab dismissed as "illusionary" the attempt to "uphold the constitution and the legal order" with a man such as Hitler with his "unconditional propensity to evil".
 Instead of "driving out the devil by Belzebub", the Centre should act as the parliament's conscience.
 The party leadership answered their critics by calling it a "duty of conscience" to try to achieve a constitutional government.
 Though Papen did not expect the negotiations to succeed, he was nonetheless concerned as a success would have led to a presidential crisis, as Hindenburg was unwilling to have a coalition parties dictate the administration.
 In September he ended all speculations by dissolving the Reichstag again, almost immediately after its first meeting.

 Papen's act did not end the negotiations between the Centre and the NSDAP.
 In fact, it made further meetings possible, since the Centre Party's leadership blamed the failure not on the parties' incompatibility but on Papen calling for new elections.
 Since the NSDAP vote dropped again in the elections of November 1932, the Centre Party considered their strategy successful and resumed negotiations, this time under the slogan of forming a "Notgemeinschaft" ("community of need"), even though the Centre, BVP, and NSDAP together no longer formed a majority in parliament.

-Kaas advised President Hindenburg not to continue Papen's "administration of conflict"; he advocated "national concentration including the National Socialists", but did not comment on an alternative Chancellor, since he considered that the "personal prerogative of President".
+Kaas advised President Hindenburg not to continue Papen's "administration of conflict"; he advocated "national concentration including the National Socialists", but did not comment on an alternative Chancellor, since he considered that the "personal prerogative of the President".
 Hindenburg's negotiations with Hitler failed, but so did Kaas's attempt to form a coalition in parliament.
 By avoiding a clear statement, Hitler managed to pin the blame for this failure on the DNVP's Alfred Hugenberg, who had rejected Kaas's proposals.